FedorReznik/ui-patterns-lecture/README.md

 ### 2.3 Here comes the issues

 &nbsp;&nbsp;&nbsp;&nbsp;Let's take a closer look on our code and try to answer is it easy to test?
-Unfortunately it is not, cause to implement a test we need to instantiate our form in the correct environment e.g. in STA.
+Unfortunately it is not, because to implement a test we need to instantiate our form in the correct environment e.g. in STA.
 More over we cannot separately test the logic - basically only end to end testing is possible.
-Now even if we want to create e2e test we will ought to use either some reflection to call private `btnFeedCatOnClick` method or use some kind of UI-automation tools, which are notorious for their instability.
+Now even if we want to create e2e test we will ought to use either reflection to call private `btnFeedCatOnClick` method or use UI-automation tools, which are notorious for their instability.
 So the only reasonable solution is to have manual QA team which will test it.
 </br>
-&nbsp;&nbsp;&nbsp;&nbsp;TODO: describe two issues
+&nbsp;&nbsp;&nbsp;&nbsp;And QA fortunately did find the issues:
+- First issue - driver throws exception if we are trying to call `Feed` while feeding in progress
+- Second issue - was much more harder to find: it appears, that closing the window w/o proper waiting for feeding to finish causes a memory leak in device. **Note:** This behavior is modeled via logging the correct feeding cancellation, see [CatFeederDriver.cs](./FeederDriver/FeederDriver/CatFeederDriver.cs) - just use your imagination.

 ## 3. Moving to patterns